consideRatio/default-hub-homepage/README.md

 **Steps for testing changes on staging:**

-1. From the local branch where you have your changes commited, create a new branch called `2i2c-staging`:
+1. From the local branch where you have your changes committed, create a new branch called `2i2c-staging`:

    ```bash
    git checkout -b 2i2c-staging